lizzie-g-2024/Quarter-4-Project/README.md

 Day 2: Finished scheduling and finding courses, 31% done with Kaggle course
 Day 3: 46% done with Kaggle (finished first model with step by step)
-Day 4: 62% done with Kaggle (learned about validation data and validating our last model with a splitting data technique)
+Day 4: 62% done with Kaggle (learned about validation data and validating our last model with a splitting data technique) Day 5: 92% done with Kaggle (Am up to a competition submission but I may not do that)